bioidiap/bob.core/doc/guide.rst

 Array Conversion
 ----------------

-The function :py:func:`bob.core.convert` allows you to convert objects of type :py:class:`numpy.ndarray` between different types, with range compression or decompression.
+The function :py:func:`bob.core.convert` allows you to convert objects of type :py:class:`numpy.ndarray` or :py:class:`bob.blitz.array` between different types, with range compression or decompression.
 For example, here we demonstrate a conversion using default ranges.
 In this type of conversion, our implementation will assume that the source array contains values within the range of ``uint8_t`` numbers and will